ring9834/Kubenetes_Autoscaling/README.md

 ```

 ## Basic: Expose the Pod with a Service
-A Service provides a stable endpoint to access Pods, enabling load balancing and discovery.Example: Expose the Nginx Pod using a ClusterIP Service.
+A Service provides a stable endpoint to access Pods, enabling load balancing and discovery.
+Example: Expose the Nginx Pod using a ClusterIP Service.

 Create a Service Manifest:
 ```sh